AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/acp_schema_registry.md

 ## Sample API Calls

-Below are examples of basic schema registry API calls to view (GET) all XDM schemas, view (GET) a specific schema, update (PUT) an existing schema, and create (PUT) a new schema.
+Below are examples of basic schema registry API calls to view (GET) all XDM schemas, view (GET) a specific schema, update (PUT) an existing schema, create (PUT) a new schema, and update (PUT) that new schema.

 A full list of available API calls can be found in the [RESTful API Resource](https://www.adobe.io/apis/cloudplatform/dataservices/api-reference.html) documentation.